 The RRSP is one of the best tax deductions for Canadians.
 It is important to understand the marginal tax rate system in Canada to know how much of a benefit you will receive through RRSP investing.

 This is the year to catch up on RRSPs

 Many Canadians have considerable amounts of unused contribution room because they have not maximized their RRSPs in the past.
 Any contribution room not used in the past can be carried forward into the future.
-With falling tax rates in Canada, the good news is we will pay less taxes.
-Unfortunately, lower tax rates makes the RRSP slightly less attractive.
+With falling tax rates in Canada, the good news is we will pay fewer taxes.
+Unfortunately, lower tax rates make the RRSP slightly less attractive.
 For example, in 2001, the same dollar contribution will have slightly lower tax savings in the range of 2% to 7% less, depending on your marginal tax rate.

 In many cases, it will be to your advantage to ‘catch-up’ on your RRSPs for the 2000 tax year.
 You have until March 1st to make the contribution and be able to apply the deduction to the 2000 tax year.

-Don’t forget about tax deferred growth
+Don’t forget about tax-deferred growth

-Without question, the RRSP is very important not only for tax savings, but also because it is the most important vehicle for retirement planning.
+Without question, the RRSP is very important not only for tax savings but also because it is the most important vehicle for retirement planning.
 With fewer pension plans and pressure on government benefits, the RRSP is the best way to control your retirement future.
-One of the long-term benefits we often forget about is that of tax deferred growth.
+One of the long-term benefits we often forget about is that of tax-deferred growth.
 Any interest, dividends or capital gains inside an RRSP grows tax-free until you take the money out of the RRSP.

 In summary, investing in RRSPs can be one of the best investments you will ever make.
 However, it is just important to know why.
 Understanding the marginal tax rate system in Canada is your first step to understanding the benefits of the RRSP.